MikeRogers0/Talks/slides/Taking-Rails-Offline/slides.md

 # Not suitable for all use apps

 > Way too big a footgun for a site like IKEA in my opinion.
-We don’t have the appshell model, and people tend to visit a few times a year rather than monthly to yearly.
+People tend to visit less frequently and with less patterns than to, for example, a social network
 >
 > _Robin Whittleton, engineering manager for IKEA (His opinion, not IKEAs)_